RomanLut/hx_espnow_rc/doc/xiromini/xiromini.md

 Channel 10: Distance limit  +100: 100m 0: 420m

 Channel 10 can be used as "GPS Rescue" feature.
 If limit is changed to 100m, quadcopter will fly back into 100m zone.
 Altitude is not changed (?Not comfirmed).

+Channel 16: Channel 16 is used to select profile.
+Profiles are hardcoded in current implementation.
+Set output to -80% to enable Xiro Mini profile (profile number 3).

 # FPV video